 - Body condition score – BCS is an estimate of % body fat and is used in conjunction with body weight (BW) and muscle condition score (MCS).
 All three tools (BW, BCS, MCS) must be used to create an accurate estimate.

 - Muscle condition score – MCS assess lean body mass and is used in conjunction with BW and BCS.
-All three parameters (BW, BCS, MCS) should be used to create an accurate estimate.
+All three parameters (BW, BCS, MCS) must be used to create an accurate estimate.